KaGaSi/project/README.md

 Installation
 ============

-Either download the zipped/tarred latest version [here](https://github.com/KaGaSi/AnalysisTools/tags), or clone this repository:
+Either download the latest zipped/tarred version [here](https://github.com/KaGaSi/AnalysisTools/tags), or clone this repository:

 `git clone https://github.com/KaGaSi/AnalysisTools`

 AnalysisTools requires `C` and `Fortran` compilers and `cmake`.
-The compilation should be done in a separate directory, such as `<root>/build` (where `<root>`} is the AnalysisTools root directory).
+The compilation should be done in a separate directory, such as `<root>/build` (where `<root>` is the AnalysisTools root directory).
 The following generates a `Makefile` within `build`:

 `mkdir <root>/build; cd <root>/build; cmake ../`